Boris Johnson’s attack on parliament symptom of wider problem

-Speaker of The House, John Bercow, was quick to point out during the session on Wednesday that the recent culture in the Commons between the Prime Minister and MPs was “toxic” and the worst that he has known in his “22 years in the House”, presstv.ir reported.
+Speaker of The House, John Bercow, was quick to point out during the session on Wednesday that the recent culture in the Commons between the Prime Minister and MPs was “toxic” and the worst that he has known in his “22 years in the House”, Presstv Reported.

 After returning from the UN General Assembly to answer to his illegal prorogation of Parliament, the Prime Minister summoned the memory of murdered MP Jo Cox during a speech against his Brexit opponents.